Garibaldi Provincial Park: Cheakamus Lake Area

 There are no garbage facilities so always pack out what you pack in!

-Cheakamus Lake: Located 3 km from the parking lot, the Cheakamus Lake Campground offers 10 cleared shoreline tent sites, pit toilet facilities and food hang facilities.
-Located 7 km from the parking lot, the Singing Creek Campground offers 7 cleared tent sites, pit toilet facilities and food hang facilities.
+Located 3 km from the parking lot, the Cheakamus Lake campground offers 10 cleared shoreline tent sites, pit toilet facilities and food hang facilities.
+Located 7 km from the parking lot, the Singing Creek campground offers 7 cleared tent sites, pit toilet facilities and food hang facilities.
 Be aware food hang facilities exist but be prepared to hang your food as the facilities do fill up.

-Helm Creek: Located 8.5 km from the Cheakamus Lake parking lot, and 18 km from the Garibaldi Lake parking lot the Helm Creek Campground offers 9 tent platforms, pit toilet facilities and food hang facilities.
+Located 8.5 km from the Cheakamus Lake parking lot, and 18 km from the Garibaldi Lake parking lot.
+The Helm Creek campground offers 30 tent platforms, pit toilet facilities and food hang facilities.
 Be aware food hang facilities exist but be prepared to hang your food as the facilities do fill up.

 Cheakamus Lake to Singing Creek: Length, 4 km; suggested time, one hour one way; elevation change, minimal.

 The Cheakamus Lake area experiences increased black bear activity in the spring season.
 Please use caution while travelling through the area and respect their environment.
 Stay on the trail and never approach or feed the wildlife.
-Remember, “A fed bear is a dead bear”.
-Click here for BC Parks - Bear Safety page.
+Remember, “A fed bear is a dead bear.”